5-minute study routine: Build better habits & Increase Focus + feel good about getting into your study session today

 Finish out the current study session and reset your productive study space.

-- tidy up your physical desk (throw away trash, put supplies back where they belong, etc.)
+- tidy up your physical desk (throw away the trash, put supplies back where they belong, etc.)

 - quickly scan and tidy up your digital study notes